Office of Residence Life

 Hearing or Meeting Related Questions

 When an incident report/complaint is received, it can be addressed by an individual Administrative Hearing Officer, the Peer Review Board, or the Community Standards Board.
-There are a variety of things that are considered when determining the appropriate hearing type.
+There are a variety of things that are considered when determining the appropriate Hearing type, including the nature of the allegation.
 Please reference the Student Handbook for more information.